The Tango Family Tree

 This is tango as danced in Buenos Aires today.
 Most social dance forms continue to evolve in their country of origin, and tango is the perfect

 example.
-Every decade has seen changes in steps and style.
+Every decade, for over a century, has seen changes in steps and style in Argentina.

 When we compare today's Argentine tango to descriptions from Buenos Aires tango dance manuals a century ago, we see that the original combination